nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Adding of an information to the specific list.
 Below are the specific add commands for supplier, order, task and menu item.

+:pencil2: Note<br>
-:pencil2: Adding of duplicate data is not allowed.
+Adding of duplicate data is not allowed.
 Refer to this [table](#20-checking-for-duplicates) to see how duplicates are checked for.

 ### 2.1.1 Adding a supplier: `add_supplier`

 Adds a supplier to the list of suppliers.

-:information_source: **Information**

 Syntax: `add_supplier n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`